allmarkedup/slotify/README.md

 **`.with_default_options(default_options)`**

-Merges the options set when calling the slot value writer method with the `default_options` hash provided and returns a new `Slotity::Value` instance with the merged options set.
+Merges slot options with the `default_options` hash provided.
+Returns a new `Slotity::Value` instance with the merged options set.

+Options are 'smart-merged' using the [Phlex `mix` helper](https://www.phlex.fun/sgml/helpers#mix) to ensure token list options (such as class names) are properly combined instead of being overwritten.

 ```erb
 <% title_with_defaults = title.with_default_options(class: "size-lg", aria: {level: 1}) %>